-- Refined soil moisture satellite products for operational use and improved forecasting.
+- Refined soil water content products for operational use and improved forecasting.

 - Improved drought management monitoring and irrigation water requirements.

-- Data for utilities and industry to meet water, wind, and energy demands.
+- Data for utilities and industries to meet water, wind, and energy demands.

 - Real-time emergency response data for natural disasters and environmental emergencies.